Semisimple Field Theories Detect Stable Diffeomorphism: Semisimple field theories and stable diffeomorphism

 Then, $Z$ is indecomposable if and only if it is simple.
 Moreover, any $d$-dimensional topological field theory with semisimple $Z(S^{d-1})$ decomposes into a finite direct sum of simple field theories. \end{corollary} \begin{proof} Immediate by Lemmas~\ref{lem:semisimplesuperalgebra} and~\ref{lem:decomposablealgtotft} and the observation that a summand of a semisimple algebra is again a semisimple algebra. \end{proof}

-We recall from~\cite[Prop 3.2]{Reutter:2020aa} that simple field theories are multiplicative under connected sums. \begin{prop} Let $\beta:B \to \rB O(d) $ satisfy the conditions of Lemma~\ref{lem:Bsphere} and let $Z: \Bord^B_d \to \cC$ be a simple topological field theory.
+We recall from~\cite[Prop 3.2]{Reutter:2020aa} that simple field theories are multiplicative under connected sums. \begin{prop} Let $\beta:B \to \rB O(d) $ be a connected tangential $(d-2)$-type and let $Z: \Bord^B_d \to \cC$ be a simple topological field theory.
 Then, $Z(S^d)$ is invertible and $Z$ is multiplicative under connected sums: For a connected closed $B$-structured $d$-manifold $M$ and a connected $d$-dimensional $B$-bordism $W:A \to B$, the following holds, where the connected sum is taken in the interior of $W$:

 \end{prop} \begin{proof}The proof is the same as \cite[Prop 3.2]{Reutter:2020aa}. \end{proof}